Screen#

 brain.screen.draw_rectangle(50, 50, 130, 60)

-A screenshot of the V5 Brain showing a rectangle with orange borders.
+A screenshot of the V5 Brain screen showing a rectangle drawn in orange in the upper left quadrant of the screen.

 set_fill_color#